For additional information, please be sure to visit the following pages:

 - Exhibitors are encouraged to ship their freight through The Expo Group to avoid congestion or delays.

-Please refer to the Online Exhibitor Service Manual (provided by The Expo Group beginning July TBA) for directions to the Loading Dock and additional parking and shipping information.
+Please refer to the Online Exhibitor Service Manual for directions to the Loading Dock and additional parking and shipping information.

 - After delivering freight to the booth and parking, exhibitors should pick up badges and conference materials at Exhibitor Registration located directly outside the Exhibit Hall entrance.